delphinus/go-closer/README.md

 That's it!
 This code manages the exit processing and can report the error when it occurs.

-The signature is the point: `(err error)`.
+The point is the signature: `(err error)`.
 The `defer` block can overwrite the value `err` -- the named return value.
 You may not have used named return values.
-You need (almose) not to change how to write functions.
+You need (almost) not to change how to write functions.

 ```go
 func fuga() (_ []int, err error) {